evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 177 mm.

+### Steering

+Dynamic steering is a standard on the Lexus RZ 450e, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes

+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 328 mm, while the rear discs are 317 mm.

 ### Regenerative Braking